catdieval/user-workflow-and-user-stories/user-story-0.md

 - Repeat the process for other types of charts.
 The figure files will have names like "lines plot example", "scatter plot example", "lines+markers plot example", "bar plot example".

+### Creation of lib folder and listofchartexamples.js file inside

 - [ ] Create a lib folder.

 - [ ] Inside this folder create a listofchartexamples.js file.